In this page

 Decision making process, evidence requirements and timetable for designation and de-designation of a bathing water

-Recommendations for designation and de-designation will be accepted at any time from anyone by the Welsh Government.
-We suggest you contact your local authority as they will often hold helpful information about the bathing water and are responsible for meeting various requirements under the Bathing Water Regulations 2013.
+Recommendations for designation and dedesignation will be accepted at any time from anyone by the Welsh Government.
+We recommend you contact your local authority and landowner at the earliest opportunity and well before submitting an application form to the Welsh Government, as they will often hold helpful information about the bathing water and are responsible for meeting various requirements under the Bathing Water Regulations 2013.

-In order to ensure we can give full consideration to the applications received and undertake necessary processes, applications for designations and dedesignations made after 31 October 2020 will be considered for designation for the 2022 bathing season.
+In order to ensure we can give full consideration to the applications received and undertake necessary processes, we also ask you to contact the Welsh Government’s Water Branch when you are considering making an application for designations and dedesignations – email: firstname.lastname@example.org

-Bather numbers is the criteria which the Welsh Government will apply when considering whether it is appropriate to designate or de-designate a bathing water.
+Bather numbers is the main criteria which the Welsh Government will apply when considering whether it is appropriate to designate or dedesignate a bathing water.